mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 Uuuh.
 From an easy to read 3-liner, we now have 10 lines of code (not counting empty lines).
 Not only that, this function is now filled with `if` cases, which you have to get through in order to understand what it does.

 And this is just a toy example!
-You can probably imagine that in actual codebases, which contain much more complex logic, those checks would become even more complicated.
+You can imagine that in actual codebases, which contain much more complex logic, those checks would become even more complicated.

 So what if we could use generators here and bring back the code to it's simpler form?